alhumaw/actionRPG/newGame/README.txt

 	switch statement in our physics to either call move or attack method call key insert to stop looping of attack (switch back to MOVE) also learned about input maps

+3/9/2023

+	Learning how to instance scenes by creating a grass effect animation when player swings Using animatedSprite2D to handle our animations, then created a script which essentially says "play this when called" and delete this when the animation is done.
+	I then loaded the scene in our grass scripted, instantiated an object for it then played the animation on top of the grass!

+	Created hurtboxes for the grass and hitboxes for the player attack zone Used rotational key automation to switch the direction of the hitbox to the direction of the player swing Utlized signals to say "hey when the hitbox overlaps with the hurtbox, destroy grass"

+3/9/2023
+	Made a bat! obtained a greater understanding of 'move_and_slide'. constantly have to pass in velocity for knockback to work.

+3/15/2023
+	Inheritance stuff.
+	getters and setter
+	Enemy health

+	Made the slime look like it's recoiling in the opposite direction of the hit.
+	In the idle_state function, checking the direction of the knockback and setting the dir.x value accordingly.
+This will allow us to use the dir vector as the blend_position parameter to control the direction that the slime is facing in the idle animation.
+	However, there's a small issue with the idle_state function.
+The set function expects a Vector2 parameter for the blend_position argument, but you're passing in a single float value (dir.x).
+	To fix this, you can create a Vector2 with the X value set to dir.x and the Y value set to 0.0, since the slime is facing horizontally.

+3/17/2023
+	Finally got the AI to be at a comfortable speed
+	Added health bar functionality (and player health) Added tree :D
+	Added camera :O
+	Lighting now needs to be sorted out. generally just want to have a sun effect Soft collisions added so bats no longer overlap.
+	Don't know if it is quite necessary yet for slimes